SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 This code calls the SparkPost click tracking service, which responds with a "3xx" redirect to the original URL from your email, which can be used by your app.

-This simple code gets the Location: header and also follows the redirect to fetch the web-page, which consumes device bandwidth.
-It's more efficient to stop after the "302" response is received; this is shown in a complete app example [here]().
+This simple code gets the `Location` header and also follows the redirect to fetch the web-page, which consumes device bandwidth.
+It's more efficient, but needs more code to stop after the "302" response is received; complete example iOS [app here](https://github.com/SparkPost/deep-links/tree/main/iOS).

 #### iOS User Agent
-In SparkPost event reporting, the attribute "user_agent" carries information on app name and OS version, for example `"testlinks/1 CFNetwork/1197 Darwin/20.0.0"`.
+In SparkPost event reporting, the attribute `user_agent` carries information on app name and OS version, for example `"testlinks/1 CFNetwork/1197 Darwin/20.0.0"`.
 This enables you to use SparkPost analytics to find out which links are being opened via your app.

 ## Forwarding Clicks From Android To SparkPost